virhut23/virhut23/README.md

 # Welcome My GitHub!

-Hello there! 👋 I'm Virvi Huta, a passionate developer aspiring to be a software engineer.
+Hello there! 👋 I'm Virvi Huta, a passionate developer aspiring to be an AI Engineer.
 I'm currently on a journey to explore and master various programming languages and technologies.
 Here's a little about me: